-A sponsor who either does not understand the fiscal note on the bill or does not agree with the conclusions represented in the fiscal note is encouraged to contact the Office of Budget and Program Planning to discuss the fiscal note with the preparer of the fiscal note.
-This may help resolve any misunderstandings by the sponsor or preparer concerning the fiscal note or the bill.
+A sponsor who either does not understand the fiscal note on the bill or does not agree with the conclusions represented in the fiscal note is encouraged to contact the LFD or the Office of Budget and Program Planning to discuss their concerns or questions.
+This may help resolve any misunderstandings by the sponsor concerning the fiscal note or the bill itself.

-After the applicable time limits, the presiding officer directs that the fiscal note be printed, distributed, and referred to the committee considering the bill.
+After the applicable time limits, the Speaker or President directs that the fiscal note be printed, distributed, and referred to the committee considering the bill.
 This is done whether or not the sponsor concurs.

-A sponsor who elects to prepare a fiscal note rebuttal must submit the note to the presiding officer within 4 days unless an extension is granted.
-Upon receipt of the sponsor's fiscal note rebuttal, the presiding officer directs that the fiscal note rebuttal form be printed, distributed, and referred to the committee considering the bill.
+A sponsor who elects to prepare a fiscal note rebuttal must submit the note within 4 days unless an extension is granted.
+Upon receipt of the sponsor's fiscal note rebuttal, the Speaker or President directs that the fiscal note rebuttal form be printed, distributed, and referred to the committee considering the bill.

-Background information used in developing a fiscal note may be obtained from the Office of Budget and Program Planning.
+Background information used in developing a fiscal note may be obtained from the Office of Budget and Program Planning or through discussion with the LFD.